Why Grass Seed doesn’t Grow! featured image

 Do not Cover Grass Seed with Peat or Compost

 When repairing patches, people sometimes cover them with peat or compost.
-Unfortunately, if the compost dries out, it will actually draw moisture away from the seed, preventing germination or growth.
+Unfortunately, if the compost dries out, it will draw moisture away from the seed, preventing germination or growth.

 Seed is Old